jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 - Keyvault\Keys - Added an output to support DES (Latest DES module no longer needs this)

 Numerous improvements are made to the central CARML repo on a recurring basis so its recommended that you evaluate the latest module versions as needed.
 The copy is leveraged to ensure highest compatibility.
 There are also several CARML versioning methods that can be used instead if all your environments support this and you are interested in more dynamic methods.

+Note Azure Dedicated Hosts are not supported with AKS so IL5 compliance would require using VM sku sizes that take the entire host (or seeking an exception)